 Deciding if you should breastfeed or formula feed your newborn is a big decision.
 While there are benefits to both, the most important thing to remember is that your baby is fed proper nutrition.
 Here are some facts and tips that may help you make your decision.

-A study in the early 2000s looked at the differences in babies that are breastfed versus formula fed.
+A study in the early 2000s looked at the differences in babies that were breastfed versus formula fed.
 The study revealed that with breastfeeding:

 - Any breastmilk was beneficial, either nursed or expressed into a bottle

-- Rates of upper respiratory infections were reduced
+- The rates of upper respiratory infections were reduced

-- Lower risk for asthma, celiac disease, and type I diabetes
+- There was lower risk for asthma, celiac disease and type I diabetes

-- Some improvement in rates of sudden death infant death syndrome
+- There was some improvement in rates of sudden infant death syndrome

-- Lower rates of diabetes later in life
+- There were lower rates of diabetes later in life

 Switching from Breastfeeding to Formula

-First, make sure baby is familiar with bottle feeding.
-It can also be helpful to have another caregiver feed baby at first, as infants may be expecting milk from you.
+Tried breastfeeding and it didn’t work or isn’t for you and you need to switch to formula feeding?
+It is important to make sure baby is familiar with bottle feeding when making the switch.
+It can also be helpful to have another caregiver feed baby at first, as your child may be expecting milk from you.
 Once they are used to the bottle and handling the formula well, then you can start to wean baby off breastfeeding.